aiven/devportal/docs/products/mysql/howto/migrate-from-external-mysql.rst

 To perform a migration from an external MySQL to Aiven for MySQL the following requirements need to be satisfied:

 * The source server needs to be publicly available or accessible via a virtual private cloud (VPC) peering connection between the private networks, and any firewalls need to be open to allow traffic between the source and target servers.
-* You have an user account on the source server with sufficient privileges to create a user for the replication process.
+* You have a user account on the source server with sufficient privileges to create a user for the replication process.
 * `GTID <https://dev.mysql.com/doc/refman/8.0/en/replication-gtids.html>`_ is enabled on the source database.
 To review the current GTID setting, run the following command on the source cluster::

     show global variables like 'gtid_mode';